When To Treat For Varroa?

 Proven Efficacy

-Apivar has been extensively tested and proven effective in controlling Varroa mite populations, providing a reliable solution for beekeepers worldwide.
-The active ingredient, amitraz, has demonstrated its ability to effectively reduce Varroa levels within treated colonies, ensuring the long-term health and vitality of your bees.
+Apivar has been extensively tested and proven effective in controlling Varroa mite populations.
+The active ingredient, amitraz, significantly reduces Varroa levels in treated colonies, ensuring the long-term health of your bees.

 Ease of Use

-With its simple application method, Apivar strips can be effortlessly installed in the hive, minimising disturbance to the bees and streamlining the treatment process.
-This user-friendly approach allows beekeepers to focus on other essential hive management tasks while ensuring their colonies receive the necessary Varroa protection.
+Apivar strips are easy to install in the hive.
+This minimizes disturbance to the bees, streamlining the treatment process.
+This user-friendly method allows beekeepers to focus on other essential hive management tasks while ensuring colonies receive Varroa protection.

 Long-lasting Protection

-Unlike some Varroa treatments that require frequent application, Apivar's prolonged release ensures continuous protection against Varroa for up to 6-8 weeks.
-This extended duration allows beekeepers to plan their treatment schedule more effectively, without the need for constant monitoring and reapplication.
+Unlike other Varroa treatments requiring frequent application, Apivar's prolonged release provides up to 6-8 weeks of continuous protection.
+This extended duration helps beekeepers plan their treatment schedule without constant monitoring.

 Minimal Resistance Development

-The unique mode of action of amitraz in Apivar helps mitigate the development of resistance in Varroa populations, maintaining its effectiveness over time.
-This is a crucial consideration, as the emergence of resistant Varroa strains can render some treatments ineffective, leaving beekeepers with limited options for controlling these parasitic mites.
+The unique action of amitraz in Apivar helps reduce the development of resistance in Varroa populations.
+This ensures its effectiveness over time, a crucial consideration due to the risk of resistant Varroa strains.

 How to Apply Apivar